percona/percona-server-mongodb-operator/source/monitoring.rst

 to *PMM Server*.
 As a user, you connect to PMM Server to see database metrics on a number of dashboards.

-That's why PMM Server and PMM Client are to be installed separately.
+That's why PMM Server and PMM Client need to be installed separately.

-Installing the PMM Server
+Installing PMM Server
 -------------------------

 PMM Server runs as a *Docker image*, a *virtual appliance*, or on an *AWS instance*.
 Please refer to the `official PMM documentation <https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/server/index.html>`_ for the installation instructions.

-Installing the PMM Client
+Installing PMM Client
 -------------------------

 The following steps are needed for the PMM client installation in your